ShubhamNayk/Campaignx_2/README.md

 ## 📖 How It Works

 ### 1. 📋 Input — Create Campaign

-Enter a campaign brief (e.g., *"Launch XDeposit for female senior citizens"*) and set the max audience size.
-AI agents will:
+Enter a campaign brief, for example:

+> "Launch XDeposit for female senior citizens and optimize for open and click rates."

+Set the maximum audience size.
+The AI agents will:

-- Fetch all customers from the database
+- Fetch the customer cohort from the CampaignX API
-- Generate a scoring formula based on your brief
+- Generate scoring logic based on the brief
-- Rank and select the top customers
+- Rank and select the most relevant customers
-- Draft the first email
+- Draft the first email campaign

 ### 2. ✍️ Review & Send

-Preview the AI-drafted email, rewrite if needed, and schedule the campaign (quick 1-minute send or custom time in IST).
+Preview the AI-generated email, edit it if needed, and schedule the campaign with quick send or custom time in IST.

 ### 3. 📊 Monitor

-Fetch real-time open rate and click rate.
-See a health banner and decide whether to optimize.
+Fetch campaign performance data, including open rate and click rate.
+View campaign health and decide whether optimization is needed.

-### 4. ⚡ Optimize (Loop)
+### 4. ⚡ Optimize

-Click "Generate 5 Optimized Emails" — the AI creates 5 variants with different strategies:
+Click **Generate 5 Optimized Emails**.
+The AI creates 5 variants using different strategies:

 | Variant | Strategy |
 |---------|----------|
 | V1 | 🔥 Urgency & Scarcity |